pact-foundation/docs.pact.io/website/blog/2022-08-24-pact-open-source-update-august-2022.md

 ### Tim Jones

 Pact-JS wouldn’t be half of what it is today, without [Tim Jones](https://github.com/TimothyJones).
-Outside of the Pactflow co-founders and myself, Tim has the most GitHub and Slack contributions of anyone in the Pact community, it really is staggering.
+Outside of the PactFlow co-founders and myself, Tim has the most GitHub and Slack contributions of anyone in the Pact community, it really is staggering.
 He always delivers gems of well thought advice with a smile, and is an absolute delight to work with.
 He took a well earned break from being a full-time Pact maintainer earlier this year, but if you’ve had the time to visit the Pact Slack group, you’ve probably seen him armed with Tim’s Tech Tidbits, which we all need to encourage him to make into a YouTube series.

 ### Aligntech